 Yes, what I believe to be a few dozen complaints filed with the police in St. Petersburg and also a few in in Moscow.
 At least, I have sent out about a hundred [samples] to likeminded people.
 At some point, people seemed really motivated to do something.
 Although I do not know whether they actually did.

-What about the Investigative Committee11?
+What about the Investigative Committee11Main federal investigating authority in Russia.?
 Have you decided to wait before engaging it?

 The only thing I can say, my colleagues and I do not have a coordinated position on that.
-I hesitate to press for charges under Article 282 [of the Criminal Code]12—because I hate having to urge its enforcement, I really hate the idea.
+I hesitate to press for charges under Article 282 [of the Criminal Code]12“Incitement of Hatred or Enmity, as Well as Abasement of Human Dignity: 1.
+Actions aimed at the incitement of hatred or enmity, as well as abasement of dignity of a person or a group of persons on the basis of sex, race, nationality, language, origin, attitude to religion, as well as affiliation to any social group.”
+This article has been notoriously used by law enforcement to criminally prosecute any kind of public dissent, rather than just serious hate speech.—because I hate having to urge its enforcement, I really hate the idea.
 But again, one cannot just let the monster get away with it.
 This is something he must be held accountable for.
 You can troll, you can self-promote, you can make jokes and have fun, but certain actions come with consequences.
 The homophobia he is spreading and the impunity he enjoys—he must be held accountable for all this.
 But you see, I do not want to pay for it with my own reputation.
 My goal was just to free my own home from this disgrace.
 And this goal has been achieved.